bhatti2430/car-sales-predictor/README.md

 ## Description

-This project explores car sales prediction using historical data.
-It includes data exploration, preprocessing, model training, and evaluation.
-The final trained model and preprocessing scaler are saved for deployment.
+This project predicts car sales based on features like price, engine size, horsepower, and fuel efficiency.
+It covers:

+- Data preprocessing and scaling
+- Model training with SVR
+- Evaluation using RMSE and R²
+- Saving model and scaler for deployment

 ## Features

 * Clean and modular code using custom classes: `DataLoader`, `Preprocessor`, etc.
 * Visualizations using `matplotlib` and `seaborn`
 * Data scaling using `StandardScaler`
+* Interactive Streamlit GUI
 * SVR-based regression model
 * Model evaluation with RMSE and R² metrics
 * Saved model and scaler for future inference